This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Combine cilantro lime sauce ingredients in a bowl, whisk until combined.
+- Combine lime juice, honey, cilantro, soy sauce, garlic, cumin, and red pepper flakes in a bowl. whisk until combined.
 Set aside.

-- Season chicken thighs liberally with salt and pepper.
-Heat olive oil in cast iron skillet on medium heat.
+- Season chicken thighs all over with salt and pepper.
+Be sure to unroll them so they lie completely flat.
+Heat olive oil over medium heat.
 Once warm, add the chicken and sear for about 6-8 minutes.
 Flip and sear for an additional 6-8 minutes.
-See note below.
+Ensure chicken measures at least 165°F at the thickest part.

 Notes